-- ▶ Select the probe function by pressing the PROBING ROT soft key - ► Enter a rotation angle of zero and confirm with the SET BASIC ROTATION soft key - ▶ Terminate the probe function by pressing the END soft key
+- ▶ Select the probe function by pressing the PROBING ROT soft key - Enter a rotation angle of zero and confirm with the SET BASIC ROTATION soft key. - ▶ Terminate the probe function by pressing the END soft key.

-12.8 Set the datum with a 3-D touch probe
+12.8 Datum Setting with 3-D Touch Probe